-Rosa Vásquez Espinoza: Magnifying the world’s tiniest life forms
+Rosa Vásquez Espinoza magnifies the world’s tiniest life forms

 Through years of scientific research and exploration, National Geographic Explorer Rosa Vásquez Espinoza has become well-acquainted with a universe most humans have trouble imagining, because it’s virtually unseeable.

-As a chemical biologist and postdoctoral researcher at the University of Michigan, she specializes in investigating Amazonian species only visible by zooming in.
-Through a microscope, she not only sees microorganisms, she evaluates how these tiny life-forms could create big changes for people and the planet.
+As founder and executive director of Amazon Research Internacional, she specializes in investigating Amazonian species only visible by zooming in.
+Through a microscope, she not only sees microorganisms, she evaluates how these tiny life forms could create big changes for people and the planet.

-Vásquez Espinoza has found that nature, down to its smallest beings, has found a way “to hijack and overcome” a range of environmental threats.
-Though it may be difficult to believe, given the scope of environmental changes, Vásquez Espinoza insists that solutions are quietly embedded all around us, and she is determined to bring them to the surface.
+Vásquez Espinoza has found that nature, down to its smallest beings, finds ways “to hijack and overcome” a range of environmental threats.
+Vásquez Espinoza believes the solutions to environmental challenges are quietly embedded all around us, and she is determined to bring them to the surface.

 “Microbial life on Earth sustains everything we know as life—our bodies, our waters, our oceans, our trees, our animals,” she explains.
 And if we want to effectively protect areas that are threatened, we need not only to learn about larger organisms but also those less obvious.

-“By looking at the micro-life we are able to unlock its solutions and use that knowledge to remedy the damage we are doing,” Vásquez Espinoza says.
+“By looking at the micro life we are able to unlock its solutions and use that knowledge to remedy the damage we are doing,” she says.

 Vásquez Espinoza, who is from the Peruvian Andes, has a longstanding relationship with the rainforest’s abundant sources of power and healing.
 Her grandmother practiced traditional medicine, plucking remedies from the natural pharmacy in their backyard, and since childhood, Vásquez Espinoza has turned to the Amazon in search of more solutions, to improve more lives.

-Since 2019, she has been surveying microscopic species in and around the Boiling River— a nearly four-mile stretch of scalding water, flowing deep in the Peruvian Amazon.
-Inspired by fellow Explorer Andrés Ruzo’s initial visit to the site, Vásquez Espinoza was curious about what the world could learn from the micro-universe, with an emphasis on species able to survive at extreme temperatures, or “extremophiles.”
+Since 2019, she's also been surveying microscopic species in and around the Boiling River— a nearly four-mile stretch of scalding water, flowing deep in the Peruvian Amazon.
+Inspired by fellow Explorer Andrés Ruzo’s initial visit to the site, Vásquez Espinoza was curious about what the world could learn from the micro universe, with an emphasis on species able to survive at extreme temperatures, or “extremophiles.”

 At a bubbling 200ºF, the river devours most life that dares get too curious, but a select few have evolved for the harsh conditions.
 “Life can flourish here,” Vásquez Espinoza says, and the ability to do so can “help us understand mechanisms of resistance, protection, and perhaps medicines.”
 But we have to first acknowledge their existence if we are to leverage their potential.

-Vásquez Espinoza's ultimate vision is a user-friendly microbial map of the Peruvian Amazon which will showcase new species discoveries along with their medicinal abilities.
+Vásquez Espinoza is pouring into a similar information sharing future for microbes, building a user-friendly microbial map of the Peruvian Amazon which will showcase new species discoveries along with their medicinal abilities.

 As an award-winning artist and dancer, she’s determined to not limit science to scientists, but to bridge gaps in valuable information sharing by tapping into her creative mind.